 People chose sedation dentistry for many good reasons.
 Here a just a few of the most common ones:

 Curious if sedation might be the right option for you, we are here to answer all you questions in a respectful, safe environment.

 What are the different types of sedation?

 This works great for children or adult patients who need a little help getting through the freezing and don’t have time to take the day off for their dental treatment.
-The recovery is very quick from nitrous oxide.
-We allow you to relax for 5 minutes after your treatment is complete while you are breathing 100% oxygen to help flush the nitrous oxide from your system.
+The recovery is very quick from N2O.
+We allow you to relax for 5 minutes after your treatment is complete while you are breathing 100% oxygen to help flush the N2O from your system.

 IV sedation (moderate sedation)

 This is defined as moderate sedation.
 This works well for adults who have a significant fear or anxiety about having their dental work completed.
 It is also appropriate for one time procedures like wisdom teeth extractions or dental implant placement or multiple extractions.